 For more information, speak to a registered tax agent or certified accountant.

 It’s possible you’ve got income protection insurance and don’t know it.

-While not all super funds offer income protection insurance, yours may be providing you with a certain minimum level of protection by default.
+Not all super funds offer income protection insurance, but some provide you with a minimum level of protection by default.

 If so, the fund will be deducting the premiums from your super account – unless you opt out.

 Similarly, income protection insurance may be part of the salary package you receive from your employer.